-With the increasing number of people who are obsessed with the concept of preparing for SHTF and other untoward incidents, emergencies, and disasters, it is no longer surprising to see the number of choices for survival gas masks increasing, too.
-This might confuse buyers who are still new to using this item.
+With the increasing number of people who are in preparing for SHTF and other untoward incidents, emergencies, and disasters, it’s not surprising to see the number of choices for survival gas masks increasing, too.

-If you are one of those confused buyers then considering the following vital factors when shopping for a gas mask can surely help you.
+If you are one of those confused buyers then considering the following factors when shopping for a gas mask will lend some aid, I hope.

 The Level of Protection – Note that gas masks are created in such a way that they can keep you fully protected from certain harmful agents in the air.
 You have to determine what a specific gas mask can protect you from before buying.
 If possible, go for a military-grade one as this offers superior protection.

-When examining the kind and level of protection provided by a certain gas mask, it is necessary to spend time assessing its seals of approval and/or rating.
-For instance, if a mask has a CBRN marking and rating then you can rest assured knowing that it can protect you from nuclear, radioactive, biological, and chemical agents.
+When assessing the type and level of protection provided by a gas mask, it is necessary to spend time assessing its seals of approval and/or rating.
+For instance, if a mask has a CBRN marking and rating then you can be rest assured knowing that it can protect you from nuclear, radioactive, biological, and chemical agents.